gvwilson/thirdbit/_posts/2007/2007-12-27-cover-for-a-bottle-of-light.md

 ---
-title: "Cover for &quot;A Bottle of Light&quot;"
+title: "Cover for 'A Bottle of Light'"
 date: 2007-12-27 08:18:43
 year: 2007
 ---